PrefectHQ/prefect/docs/host/index.md

 ```
 </div>

-!!!
-TK
+!!! tip "`PREFECT_API_URL` required when running Prefect inside a container"
     You must set the API Server address to use Prefect within a container, such a a Docker container.

-You can save the API server address in a Prefect [profile]().
-Whenever that profile is acitve, the API endpoint will be be at that address.
+    You can save the API server address in a [Prefect profile](/concepts/settings/).
+Whenever that profile is active, the API endpoint will be be at that address.

-See [Settings]() for more information on profiles and configurable Prefect settings.
+    See [Profiles & Connfiguration](/concepts/settings/) for more information on profiles and configurable Prefect settings.

 # Prefect Database

-The Prefect database persists data used by many features of Prefect to persist and track the state of your flow runs, including:
+The Prefect database persists data to track the state of your flow runs and related Prefect concepts, including:

-- Flow and task state
+- Flow run and task run state
 - Run history
 - Logs
 - Deployments
 - Flow and task run concurrency limits
 - Storage blocks for flow and task results
+- Variables
+- Artifacts
-- Work queue configuration and status
+- Work pool and work queue configuration and status

 Currently Prefect supports the following databases: